by Alexander Thomas (aka Dr. Lex)

 The display is similar to what used to be shown in the top right corner of the older RP website, and the playlist is updated in real-time.
 Just like on the website, you can click the song titles to go to the corresponding song comments page immediately.
 Hover over a song title to see its album name and release date.
 To show the album cover of the current song, click the right edge of the widget.
 Clicking the cover image hides it again.

-Mac OS X 10.4 Tiger or newer is required.
+Mac OS X between 10.4 Tiger and 10.15 Mojave is required.
 Installing the widget is extremely straightforward in recent versions of OS X. Basically, keep opening it until you see it in Dashboard, then drag it to where you want it.

 If GateKeeper is enabled, you might need to make an exception in the Security & Privacy control panel for installing this widget.
 If you have problems installing, or keep seeing an old version, click the big ‘plus’ ⊕ icon in Dashboard's bottom-left corner, then click the minus ⊖, then click the ‘X’ button ⊗ of the RPWidget icon.
 Finally, reinstall.
 To be really sure, refresh the widget (click it and press Command-R) after instantiating the new widget in Dashboard.